-An excellent breakfast, and great restaurants nearby for both high-end dining and tapas
+- An excellent breakfast, and great restaurants nearby for both high-end dining and tapas

 - The personal and welcoming service from Morelia will make your holiday

-- You’ll need a car to get here and to drive out for dinner as only breakfast is served (though there is 1 restaurant within walking distance)
+- You’ll need a car to get here and to drive out for dinner as only breakfast is served (though there are a handful of good restaurants within walking distance)

 - There’s a 5-night minimum stay in high season

 Best time to go